How the Digestive System Works? Step by Step Process in Order

 b) Enzymatic digestion of food into smaller molecules like glucose, amino acids, and fatty acids.

-• The enzymatic action of food by the digestive juices starts from the buccal cavity and seems in the stomach and small intestine.
+• The enzymatic action of food by the digestive juices starts from the buccal cavity and is in the stomach and small intestine.

 Digestion in the buccal cavity

-The saliva in the mouth help in partial digestion of food.
+The saliva in the mouth helps partially digest food.

-• Hence, one can notice sweet taste of food when we chew it.
+• Hence, one can notice the sweet taste of food when we chew it.

 • The pH for this action is between 5.8 to 7.4.
 This enzyme action continues until the food reaches the stomach.

-In the stomach at a pH of 1.5, due to the action of gastric acid, the amylase breaks down.
+In the stomach, at a pH of 1.5, the amylase breaks down due to the action of gastric acid.

 Digestion in the stomach

-• In the stomach the food is retained for 1 to 2 hours before it is passed into intestine.
+• In the stomach, the food is retained for 1 to 2 hours before it is passed into the intestine.

 • The food is subjected to sterilization and also partial digestion.

-• The hydrochloroc acid in the stomach kills the live forms of mater and ensures sterilization.
+• The hydrochloric acid in the stomach kills the live forms of matter and ensures sterilization.

-• Here, the food is mixed with gastric juice which contains the enzyme trypsinogen, which is activated by trypsin.
+• Here, the food is mixed with gastric juice,e which contains the enzyme trypsinogen, which is activated by trypsin.

 • This trypsin converts proteins to polypeptides.